initcron/cicd-labs/chapters/jenkinsfile.md

   * Two stages, build and test
   * Stages should run conditinoally only when there is a change to **result** subdir
-  * You could refer the  workflow below
+  * You could refer the  workflow following

 ![](./images/jenkinsfile8.png)